Implementation of full and simplified likelihoods in CheckMATE: Technical implementation

 On the technical side, after the usual evaluation of events within \CM{}, a JSON patchset is created that encapsulates signal contributions to signal regions (SRs) (and CRs if applicable).
-The patchset is then combined with the background-only input from ATLAS.
+The patchset is then combined with the background-only model from ATLAS.
 Since the signal region names in \CM{} do not usually exactly match the names in ATLAS conventions, an additional file is required, \texttt{pyhf\_conf.json}, which provides a dictionary between two conventions.
-This is further evaluated using the package \texttt{pyhf}~\cite{Cowan:2010js,pyhf_joss,pyhf}, which is a Python implementation of the \texttt{HistFactory} specification for binned statistical models~\cite{Cranmer:1456844,Baak:2014wma}.
+The likelihood is further evaluated using the \textsc{Pyhf}~\cite{Cowan:2010js,pyhf_joss,pyhf} package, which is a Python implementation of the \textsc{HistFactory} specification for binned statistical models~\cite{Cranmer:1456844,Baak:2014wma}.
 The signal strength $\mu$ is the parameter of interest, where $\mu = 1$ corresponds to the nominal cross section of a tested model.
-Depending on the user's choices, the output can contain information about the expected and observed upper limit on $\mu$, with 2-$\sigma$ bounds, along with the observed and expected $\mathrm{CL}_s$ for $\mu=1$.
-The default method of calculation is by using the asymptotic formulae; see~\cite{Cowan:2010js}.
+Depending on the user's choices, the output can contain information about the expected and observed upper limit on $\mu$, with 2-$\sigma$ bounds, along with the observed and expected $\mathrm{CL}_s$ for $\mu=1$, where

+and $\mathrm{CL}_{s+b}$, $\mathrm{CL}_b$ are the $p$-values of the signal and the null hypotheses, respectively.
+Asymptotic formulae are the default calculation method; see~\cite{Cowan:2010js}.